jacky168/nengo/docs/contributing.rst

 1. This PR is good to merge, or will be good to merge with my changes.
 2. This PR could be good to merge, but it requires significant changes that I am working on.
+3. This PR could be good to merge, but it requires significant changes.
-3. This PR is not apporpriate for this project.
+4. This PR is not apporpriate for this project.

+For the second and third options, be mindful of people's time commitments.
+If the reviewer or PR author is not able to make the appropriate changes within 60 days, add the "revise and resubmit" label to the PR, make a comment on the PR, and close it.
+PRs can be reopened, so when that person gets time to work on it, they can either reopen the PR and add new commits, or make a new PR with the revised contribution.

-Note that the third option should not be taken lightly, but is necessary for the long-term success of a project.
+The fourth option should not be taken lightly, but is necessary for the long-term success of a project.
 A PR left open too long is worse than a PR that is closed with a good reason and a clear next step.